 While Drupal offers a selection of themes, it may not match the sheer quantity available in the WordPress ecosystem.

-The Drupal community provides free themes through its official website, but the variety and options may be more limited compared to WordPress.
+The Drupal community provides free themes on its official website, but the variety and options may be more limited than those in WordPress.
 Additionally, the themes available for Drupal often cater to more complex and enterprise-level projects.

-Verdict: In terms of the availability of themes, WordPress emerges as the clear winner.
+Verdict: In terms of theme availability, WordPress emerges as the clear winner.
 Its extensive library of free and premium themes covers a range of design styles and industries.

 While offering themes, Drupal is more focused on serving the needs of larger and more complex projects.
 This might limit the variety of themes available for smaller websites and non-enterprise users.